 [END FAQ 3.1, FIGURE 1 HERE]

-What is Natural Variability and How has it Influenced Recent Climate Changes?
+What Is Natural Variability and How Has It Influenced Recent Climate Changes?

 Natural variability refers to variations in climate that are caused by processes other than human influence.
 It includes variability that is internally generated within the climate system and variability that is driven by natural external factors.
 Natural variability is a major cause of year-to-year changes in global surface climate and can play a prominent role in trends over multiple years or even decades.
 But the influence of natural variability is typically small when considering trends over periods of multiple decades or longer.
-When estimated over the entire historical period (1850–2020), the contribution of natural variability to global surface warming of -0.23°C–0.23°C is small compared to the warming of about 1.1°C observed during the same period, which has been almost entirely attributed to the human influence.
+When estimated over the entire historical period (1850–2020), the contribution of natural variability to global surface warming of –0.23°C to +0.23°C is small compared to the warming of about 1.1°C observed during the same period, which has been almost entirely attributed to the human influence.

 Paleoclimatic records (indirect measurements of climate that can extend back many thousands of years) and climate models all show that global surface temperatures have changed significantly over a wide range of time scales in the past.
 One of these reasons is natural variability, which refers to variations in climate that are either internally generated within the climate system or externally driven by natural changes.
 Internal natural variability corresponds to a redistribution of energy within the climate system (for example via atmospheric circulation changes similar to those that drive the daily weather) and is most clearly observed as regional, rather than global, fluctuations in surface temperature.
 External natural variability can result from changes in the Earth’s orbit, small variations in energy received from the sun, or from major volcanic eruptions.
 Although large orbital changes are related to global climate changes of the past, they operate on very long time scales (i.e., thousands of years).
 As such, they have displayed very little change over the past century and have had very little influence on temperature changes observed over that period.
 On the other hand, volcanic eruptions can strongly cool the Earth, but this effect is short-lived and their influence on surface temperatures typically fades within a decade of the eruption.